-A Lynchburg College education professor has won the 2017 Ezra Jack Keats Book Award.
+A University of Lynchburg education professor has won the 2017 Ezra Jack Keats Book Award.

 Dr. Jeri Watts, a professor of education and program director of undergraduate curriculum and instruction, won the award for the children’s book A Piece of Home.